Autoimmune myositis causes inflammation and weakness in the muscles (polymyositis) or in the skin and muscles (dermatomyositis).

 Modest restriction of activities when the muscle inflammation is most intense often helps.

 Generally, the corticosteroid prednisone is given by mouth in high doses.
 This drug slowly improves strength and relieves pain and swelling, controlling the disease.
 People who have severe disease with swallowing difficulty or weakness of the muscles needed for breathing are given a corticosteroid such as methylprednisolone by vein.
-Many adults must continue taking a low dose of prednisone or an alternative drug for many years or even indefinitely to prevent a relapse.
+Many adults must continue taking prednisone (at the lowest effective dose) for months.

 To monitor how the disorder is responding to corticosteroid treatment, doctors periodically do a blood test to measure the levels of muscle enzymes.
 The levels usually fall to normal or near normal and muscle strength returns after about 6 to 12 weeks.
 MRI may also show areas of inflammation and help the doctor determine how the disorder is responding to treatment.
 Once enzyme levels have returned to normal, prednisone can be gradually reduced.
 If muscle enzyme levels rise, the dose is increased.